 Zoom sued for overstating, not disclosing privacy, security flaws

-Zoom Video Communications Inc was slapped with a class action suit by one of its shareholders on Tuesday, accusing the video-conferencing app of overstating its privacy standards and failing to disclose that its service was not end-to-end encrypted.

-REUTERS: Zoom Video Communications Inc was slapped with a class action suit by one of its shareholders on Tuesday, accusing the video-conferencing app of overstating its privacy standards and failing to disclose that its service was not end-to-end encrypted.
+SAN JOSE, CALIFORNIA: Zoom Video Communications Inc was slapped with a class action suit by one of its shareholders on Tuesday (Apr 7), accusing the video-conferencing app of overstating its privacy standards and failing to disclose that its service was not end-to-end encrypted.

 Shareholder Michael Drieu claimed in a court filing that a string of recent media reports highlighting the privacy flaws in Zoom's application have led to the company's stock, which had rallied for several days in the beginning of the year, to plummet.

-Zoom Chief Executive Officer Eric Yuan last week apologized to users, saying the company had fallen short of the community's privacy and security expectations, and was taking steps to fix the issues.
+Zoom Chief Executive Officer Eric Yuan apologized to users last week, saying the company had fallen short of the community's privacy and security expectations, and was taking steps to fix the issues.

-Zoom has been trying to plug security issues, as it signs up millions of new users from across the world as people are forced to work from home after lockdowns were enforced to slow the spread of the coronavirus.
+Zoom has been trying to plug security issues, as it signs up millions of new users from across the world as people are forced to work from home after lockdowns were enforced to slow the spread of COVID-19.

+The company has also been responsive to concerns over its software, the US Department of Homeland Security (DHS) said in a memo recently distributed to top government cybersecurity officials and seen by Reuters.

+Former White House Chief Information Officer Theresa Payton noted that while the message applied to the version of Zoom marketed to US officials - Zoom for Government - it was still "good news" for the San Jose, California-based company.

 However, the company is facing a backlash from users worried about the lack of end-to-end encryption of meeting sessions and “zoombombing”, where uninvited guests crash into meetings.